Mainliner: Wreckage from the Past

-Mainliner: Wreckage from the Past is a collection of early recordings by Social Distortion.
+Mainliner: Wreckage from the Past is a compilation album by American punk rock band Social Distortion.
 It was released on July 18, 1995, and contains songs which were recorded in 1981.
 It is a collection of singles and B-sides that had never appeared on any of the band's full-length albums (except for "Moral Threat" and "All the Answers").
 This album was released by Mike Ness' Time Bomb Recordings (distributed by Arista Records) in 1995 along with the re-release of Mommy's Little Monster and Prison Bound.

 Track listing

 All songs written by Mike Ness unless otherwise noted.